fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/decoratorPatternImplementation/v3/PurchaseSuccessTests.md

 - ConcreteDecorator
 Decorators can enhance the state of the component.
 They can add new methods.
 The new behavior is typically added before and/or after an existing method in the component

+Note: Implementation of this pattern invovles the Composition.
+Composition over inheritance (oe composite reuse principle) in OOP is the principle where classes should achieve polymorphic behavios and code reuse by their composition (by containing an instance of other classes that implement the desired functionality) rather than inheritance from the base or parent class.
+This is especially important where languages like java do not allow multiple inheritance.

+#### Implementation
+1. Create the Component
+    This is the interface for alla element objects Implement the pattern for the IWebElement, in order to optimize the wen element's actions such as typing or clicking
+2. Create the ConcreteComponent
+   Create the class called WebCoreElement that derives from the abstract Element class The constructor for the WebCoreElement accepts the WebElement, which is the component.
+Using composition by having an instance of the native WebElement and keeping a reference to the By locator.
+The reference to the WebElement is later used in creating the WebDriverWait for using Explicit wait condition in the Click method
+3.